boyang2022/pyaedt-toolkit-template/doc/source/Toolkit_template.rst

 ---------------------

 If you installed the default dependencies, you installed pyside6, which allows to create user interfaces.
-Please visit its website for more information.
+If you prefer other frontend libraries or even develop the frontend in a WebUI, you can do it because the backend is ready from the previous steps.

-General guidelines for user interface implementation are:
+If you use Pyside6, the general guidelines for user interface implementation are:

 #.
 Open the designer.